 Altitude: 5,906-7,218 feet | 1,800-2,200 masl

+Imported by our friends at Crop to Cup.
 Kinini Coffee is a collaboration of cooperatives seeking to pool their efforts and improve their lots.
 Crop to Cup met this group via the International Women's Coffee Alliance (IWCA)—as 85% of the co-op's members are women—and purchased the very first lot exported to the US in 2018.

 After spending 10 years developing schools and community infrastructure for children of the Rwandan genocide, Jacquie Turner and Malcolm Clear founded Kinini Coffee in 2014 in an effort to provide sustainable income for these communities.
 Its structure is unprecedented in the region: Kinini Coffee signed a "lease" on parcels of land owned by various farmers throughout the area.
-This lease stipulated that Kinini would provide all these farmers with coffee trees, training, and organization, as well as put 10% of profits toward supporting education and health in the co-op members' communities.
+This lease stipulated that Kinini would provide the farmers with coffee trees, training, and organization, as well as put 10% of profits toward supporting education and health in the co-op members' communities.
 All the farmers had to do was agree to deliver the cherries to the Kinini Washing Station when they fruited in the future, for which they would be paid.
 The parcels of land chosen were, for the most part, on unused land that wasn't being farmed yet.